Save the eyesight of one Bangladeshi

 Human Appeal has been working in Bangladesh since 2015.
 Last year, we supported street children and Rohingya families, installed clean water wells, and we helped vulnerable people to be resilient to hunger, winter weather, and COVID-19, helping a total of 55,830 people in Bangladesh and Myanmar.

-This Ramadan, you can change the life and future of a vulnerable person, and reap the multiplied blessings of the holy month.
+You can change the life and future of a vulnerable person.